 Tap Enter to continue.

-On the following Adapter/Monitor selection use the - (minus) key on your numeric keypad to navigate the options and select Tandy 1000 with RGB monitor and press Enter.
+On the following Adapter/Monitor selection, use the - (minus) key on your numeric keypad to navigate the options, select Tandy 1000 with RGB monitor, and press Enter.

 Then select the Tandy 1000 Keyboard and Enter.
-Now you can finally use the arrow keys for the rest of the menu.
+You can finally use the arrow keys for the rest of the menu.

 Select No and Enter for the MicroSoft compatible mouse.

-Tap the Esc key when asked to install the game on a hard disk.
+When asked to install the game on a hard disk, tap the Esc key.

 Press Enter when Setup is complete.

-and Enter to launch the surprisingly long Sierra Christmas Card from October of 1988.
-At any time you can tap Alt Q to quit.
+Enter to launch the surprisingly long Sierra Christmas Card from October 1988.

 All done

-Well done you now have a working Tandy 1000 MS-DOS emulation.
-There are a lot more programs and files to play around with at Tvdog’s Archive.
+Well done, you now have a working Tandy 1000 MS-DOS emulation.
+There are many more programs and files to play around with at Tvdog’s Archive.

 In a future post, I will run through how to create a companion configuration of a generic IBM PC/XT with both a floppy and hard disk running DOS.